NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/faq.rst

 Introduction
 ============

-NLNZ Tools SIP Generation Fairfax has many useful classes.
+NLNZ Tools SIP Generation Fairfax (and Wairarapa Times) has many useful classes.
 This document aims to answer any frequently asked questions regarding the classes provided.

 Contents of this document